draco/vps-setup/README.md

 # What this does
-- Setup a very basic nginx/MySQL/PHP5-FPM environment.
+- Setup a very basic nginx/MySQL/PHP7.1-FPM environment.
 - Setup a simple mail interface with sSMTP.
 - Setup users with mail, sudo and/or sftp-only access.
 - Setup a SWAP file if it doesn't exist.

 # Important
-- Only ever tested on Debian 7.5 on:
- - DigitalOcean (Debian 7.0 x32)
- - Vagrant (`config.vm.box = "puphpet/debian75-x32"`)
+- Tested on Ubuntu 16.04 (server installation)
 - These scripts assume you are running it on a **new** server as root.

 # To start